 '''

 Aliases are local to the file they are defined in.

 (Re-)define aliases for this file:

 {{alias}}

 These aliases just save typing later, and the alias names should

 be self explanatory.

 +crunch-all-cookies = +crunch-incoming-cookies +crunch-outgoing-cookies

 -crunch-all-cookies = -crunch-incoming-cookies -crunch-outgoing-cookies

 allow-all-cookies = -crunch-all-cookies -session-cookies-only

 = -filter{all-popups} -kill-popups

+= +block +handle-as-image

 allow-popups

 +block-as-image

-= +block +handle-as-image
+= -block

 -block-as-image

-= -block

 These aliases define combinations of actions that are useful for

 certain types of sites:

 fragile

 = -block -crunch-all-cookies -filter -fast-redirects -hide-referrer -kill-popups

 = -crunch-all-cookies allow-popups

 shop

 Allow ads for selected useful free sites:

+#

 allow-ads = -block -filter{banners-by-size} -filter{banners-by-link}

+Alias for specific file types that are text, but might have conflicting

 '''